opensafely/documentation/docs/requesting-libraries.md

 ## Manual installation

-Whilst the long-term solution in most cases should be to install additional packages properly, an occassion short-term fix is to add the required package (or individual functions) into your project repo directly and load/import them manually.
+Whilst the long-term solution in most cases should be to install additional packages properly, a short-term fix is to add the required package (or individual functions) into your project repo directly and load/import them manually.
 This will only be feasible if the functions do not have a complex hierarchy of dependencies.
 For instance, in many cases, Stata packages can be added by copying the relevant `ado` files into the project repo.